 Corinthians is a Tokyo-based practice operating at the intersection of art, design, curation, editorial, and research.
 Partners Renna Okubo and Ian Lynam work globally with a variety of publications, galleries, institutions, and businesses.

-Recent projects include qualitative analysis research initiatives for Adobe, editorial direction for magazines like Slanted (DE) and IDEA (JP), printed and digital publications for the Japanese National Tourism Organization; translation work for assorted creative studios in Tokyo; and curatorial projects for Maine College of Art and Vermont College of Fine Arts.
+Recent projects include qualitative analysis research initiatives for Adobe, editorial direction for magazines like Slanted (DE) and IDEA (JP), printed and digital publications for the Japan National Tourism Organization; translation work for assorted museums and businesses in Tokyo; and curatorial projects for American, European, and Asian museums.

 Ian Lynam runs a Tokyo design studio operating at the intersection of graphic design, design education and design research.
-He is faculty at Vermont College of Fine Arts in the MFA Graphic Design program.
-Ian is also faculty at Temple University Japan and Meme Design School.
+In addition to working with Renna, he is faculty at Vermont College of Fine Arts in the MFA Graphic Design program.
+Ian is also faculty at Temple University Japan and visiting critic at CalArts.
 Ian writes for Idea Magazine (Japan) and Slanted Magazine (Germany).
 He is a co-founder of the critical cultural online journal Néojaponisme.

 Originally hailing from New York, Lynam has a BS in Graphic Design from Portland State University and an MFA in Graphic Design from CalArts.